chemcuration/chemcuration2019/docs/index.md

 ### Do I need to register?
 Registration is not obligatory to participate.
-However, if you would like to be eligible for a poster prize, then registration before November 30, 23:59 GMT is required (registration form:
+However, if you would like to be eligible for a poster prize, then registration before November 30, 23:59 GMT is required ([registration form](https://github.com/chemcuration/chemcuration2019/issues/new/choose)).
-[https://github.com/chemcuration/chemcuration2019/issues/new/choose](https://github.com/chemcuration/chemcuration2019/issues/new/choose)).
 Posters tweeted after this deadline are not eligible for a poster prize.